martian0x80/dotfiles/README.md

 - **Icons**: La Capitaine
 - **Splash Screen**: [BeautifulTreeAnimation](https://store.kde.org/p/1433200)
 - **Plymouth Theme**: Explore the captivating "Lone" theme and more [here](https://github.com/adi1090x/plymouth-themes).
+- **Dock**: Latte Dock.
+- **Editor**: Helix, NeoVim, Kate.

 ## Make It Your Own

 Feel free to explore and adapt these dotfiles to suit your preferences.
+Please, do not just smash the configs into `~/.config`.
 Just follow these steps:

 1. Clone the repository.
 2. Customize the configuration files.